domikun/RekordboxPlaylistExporter/README.md

 # RekordboxPlaylistExporter
-Tool to extract playlists from Rekordbox collection .xml to .m3u playlist files.
+Tool to extract playlists and folders from Rekordbox collection .xml to .m3u playlist files.
 This extracts only songlocations.
 Rating, cue points etc. will be ignored.

 # HowTo Use
 1. Extract Rekordbox Library into .xml File via File -> extract collection to xml format